Jimmy Garoppolo: 2018 season

-During a Week 3 38–27 road loss to the Chiefs, Garoppolo finished with 251 passing yards for two touchdowns before leaving the game with a left knee injury.
+During the season-opener against the Minnesota Vikings, Garoppolo struggled, throwing for 261 yards, a touchdown, and three interceptions in the 24–16 road loss.
+In the next game against the Detroit Lions, he completed 18-of-26 passes for 206 yards and two touchdowns during the 30–27 victory.
+The following week against the Chiefs, Garoppolo had 251 passing yards and two touchdowns to go along with 23 rushing yards before leaving the eventual 38–27 road loss in the fourth quarter with a left knee injury.
 It was later revealed that he tore his ACL, prematurely ending his season.
 With Garoppolo sidelined, the 49ers went on to finish with a 4–12 record.